qcscine/qcmaquis/dmrg/alps/README.txt

-The ALPS distribution in this subdirectory has been modified to provide a minimal ALPS library to work flawlessly with the QCMaquis distribution.
+In this directory, a modified minimal ALPS library is provided that covers only the necessary requirements of the QCMaquis distribution.
-Only utility/ expression/ parameter/ parser/ and hdf5/ subdirectories are used, the remaining source code has been removed.
+This version is based on ALPS 2.3.0, but only the files in the utility/ expression/ parameter/ parser/ and hdf5/ subdirectories have been retained, the remaining source code has been removed.
 In addition, the src/boost subdirectory contains the boost::numeric bindings that compile with ALPS 2.3.0.

 The full version of this library is available from